Would it surprise you to know that you can have a low TSH but still be hypothyroid?

 It means that as you give someone thyroid hormone (especially T4) their pituitary gland will sense the thyroid hormone and drop the TSH in accordance.

-But your other tissues may NOT get the thyroid hormone.
+But your other tissues may not get that thyroid hormone.

-This results in patients who have a normal or low TSH but still have symptoms of hypothyroidism.
+This results in patients who have normal or low TSH but still have symptoms of hypothyroidism.